 Meet Our Board

-Mary is the Director of Public Affairs for the Ohio Civil Rights Commission, the state agency responsible for enforcing Ohio’s laws against discrimination.
+Mary is the Director of Policy and Government Relations for The Nature Conservancy in Ohio, a global nonprofit working to create a world where people and nature can thrive.
 She holds a Master of Science degree in Gender, Development, and Globalisation from the London School of Economics, as well as a Bachelor of Arts degree in Political Science from Denison University.
-Before working for the Ohio Civil Rights Commission, Mary served as Senior Policy Analyst for Disability Rights Ohio, Ohio’s Protection and Advocacy system for people with disabilities.
+Before working for The Nature Consercancy, Mary served Director of Public Affairs for the Ohio Civil Rights Commission, the state agency responsible for enforcing Ohio’s laws against discrimination, and was a Senior Policy Analyst for Disability Rights Ohio, Ohio’s Protection and Advocacy system for people with disabilities.
 In 2015, while at DRO, she researched and authored a white paper on the sexual abuse of individuals with developmental disabilities, including policy recommendations for Ohio.
 This research shined light on the many barriers to appropriate services for adult victims of crime with disabilities.
 Prior to her work at Disability Rights Ohio, Mary was a Senior Fiscal Analyst for the Ohio Legislative Service Commission, conducting research and drafting legislation for the Ohio General Assembly.
 A committed advocate for civil and human rights, Mary currently serves on Ohio’s Protection and Advocacy for Individuals with Mental Illness (PAIMI) Advisory Council and is an active committee member for The Matriots PAC, a nonpartisan political action committee dedicated to electing more Ohio women to public office.
 Mary’s dedication and passion for equity and justice drive her support and involvement in Adult Advocacy Centers.